-Generative procedures are AI-generated procedures that help power the decision-making capabilities of agentic AI agents.
+Generative procedures are AI-generated procedures that help power the decision-making capabilities of AI agents with agentic AI.
 Instead of building scripted conversation flows in the dialogue builder, you can simply enter your business policies and let the AI agent generate a procedure to map out the best path to resolution.

 This article contains the following topics: